Early Learning Ideas

 Find bargain preschool teacher supplies with these tips and tricks.
 A great resource for teachers and parents who are interested in getting classroom supplies on a tight budget.

 I love finding a bargain.
 How about you?
 Buying fun and engaging materials for learning activities can get pricey.
-Here are i9 different places that you can get inexpensive manipulatives, learning materials, and art supplies for your classroom.
+Here are 9 different places where you can get inexpensive manipulatives, learning materials, and art supplies for your classroom.

 Recycled Art Supply Shop